How do we understand and articulate the humanitarian duties we may owe one another in times of crisis?

 Antoine de Bengy Puyvallée is a PhD candidate in International Relations at the Centre for Development and the Environment at the University of Oslo.
 He is interested in global health governance and global cooperation to manage dangerous disease outbreaks, such as Ebola.

 Kristoffer Lidén is a Senior Researcher at PRIO and the Norwegian Centre for Humanitarian Studies (NCHS).
 His research centres on the ethics of international affairs, with a focus on the fields of peacemaking, humanitarian action, security and digital technologies.
-He currently leads the project Red lines and grey zones: exploring the ethics of humanitarian negotiations.
+He currently leads the project Red lines and grey zones: Exploring the ethics of humanitarian negotiations.

 This webinar series is organised by Kristoffer Lidén at PRIO and the NCHS in collaboration with the Oxford Institute for Ethics, Law and Armed Conflict (ELAC) and the Institute for International Law of Peace and Armed Conflict (IFHV).
 The webinar series is part of the research project Red lines and grey zones.
-This discussion is also part of the Theory Lab of the research project Co-duties: Democratic duties, collective action, and the greater good after Covid-19.

 Herzog et al. (2021).
 Covax must go beyond proportional allocation of covid vaccines to ensure fair and equitable access.
 BMJ, m4853. https://doi.org/10.1136/bmj.m4853.
 Critique of WHO/COVAX’s allocation framework for prioritizing population size over the importance of vulnerable groups, or the impact of the pandemic.